kyma-project/kyma/components/knative-function-controller/README.md

 ### Run locally
+Follow these steps to run the Knative Function controller locally:
 1. Modify the `config/config.yaml` file to include your base64-encoded `docker.io` credentials.
 2. Update the Docker registry value to your `docker.io` username.